aakash-mishra/cse210a-arith/readme.md

 Code contributed by - Aditya Ravishankar (1851249) and Aakash Mishra (1851510) as a programming assigment - ARITH for CSE210A

 To run the program:

-1 - Install the latest python version
+1. Install the latest python version
-2 - CD to the cse210a-arith directory
+2. CD to the cse210a-arith directory
-3 - Run $python3 arith.py
+3. Run `python3 arith.py`
-4 - Enter the expression as per the conditions specified (single whitespace, no errors) 5 - Run $sh test.sh to check output of test cases.
+4. Enter the expression as per the conditions specified (single whitespace, no errors)
+5. Run `sh test.sh` to check output of test cases.

 Code citations: